tudor-malene/Easygrid/README.md

 The plugin provides a custom Builder for making the configuration more straight forward

-Ex:  grid to display Authors with 4 columns: id, name, nation and birthdate
+Ex:  grid to display Authors with 5 columns: id, name, nation , age and birthdate

     static grids = {
         'authorGrid' {